-The Moveable Feast features literary luncheons with exciting authors at area restaurants on Fridays, 11 am - 1 pm, $25 each (some exceptions).
-Your participation includes 10% off the purchase price of the featured book.
-Each Feast is followed by a signing at Litchfield Books at 2 pm.
+The Moveable Feast features literary luncheons with exciting authors at area restaurants on Fridays, 11 am - 1 pm, $30 each with a $5 cash rebate if the featured book is purchased.
 Email or call 843-235-9600 for more information.
 Click here to register online!

 Mary Kay Andrews

 You do not have to own a beach house to cook like you're at the beach.
 You don't actually even have to be at the beach.
 The recipe for beach house cooking, according to Mary Kay, is nothing more than easy, accessible, fresh, tasty dishes.
 Long on taste and enjoyment, short on stress or mess.
 "The Beach House Cookbook" is filled with recipes that have become her family's traditions, including some new concepts (Frozen Key Lime Bars, Mr. Beachy Ceviche, and Quickles, her grandma's Quick Pickles).
 You can be assured of a few belly laughs along the way preparing and filling all those summer tummies!